Chapter 2: Decisions, Decisions, Decisions.

 Consequently, we cannot compare dollar values that accrue or occur at different points in time.
 Our solution to this problem is compare costs and benefits over time by discounting.

 Following from the implications of the time value of money, a key element of cost-benefit analysis is the evaluation of costs and benefits that occur over time.
+This evaluation is known as discounting.

 Discounting is a key element in valuing future benefits and cost within a cost-benefit analysis framework.
 By discounting the expected value of benefits and costs, we can determine if giving up some consumption benefits today yields greater benefits in the future.
 Therefore, the need for discounting arises from opportunity costs in CBA.